spacenomads/ypirqi-for-alfred/README.md

 ## The workflow
 ![Ypirqi workflow](https://www.dropbox.com/s/79rf46g1al4gb3g/workflow.png?dl=1)

-This workflow uses 2 miniscripts to “capture” the clipborad content and replace the vowels.
+This workflow uses 2 miniscripts to “capture” the clipboard content and replace the vowels.
 Then, an Alfred action puts the modified content back to the clipboard ;)

 ### “Capture” the clipboard content
 ```applescript